1997–98 Phoenix Suns season: Standings

-Record vs. opponents

 Playoffs

 Even with a 56–26 record, the Suns were the fourth seed in the West heading into the Playoffs.
 They would face the fifth-seeded San Antonio Spurs, headlined by star center David Robinson and Rookie of the Year forward Tim Duncan.
 Duncan led the Spurs to a game one upset in Phoenix, scoring 28 second-half points in a 102–96 victory.
 The Suns recovered to win game two 108–101.
 Antonio McDyess led the Suns with 21 points and 11 rebounds, while holding Duncan to 16 points with six turnovers.
 On the night he received the Rookie of the Year Award, Duncan again led the Spurs with 22 points, 14 rebounds and 3 blocks.
 Despite 26 points and 17 rebounds from McDyess, the Suns fell 88–100 and into a 1–2 series hole.
 The Spurs would clinch the series 3–1 in San Antonio, behind 30 points from Avery Johnson, 21 rebounds from Robinson, and 6 blocks from Duncan.
 McDyess pulled down 19 rebounds for the Suns, but shot only 5 of 14 from the field, while Kevin Johnson led the team with 18 points.